 A person may only survive a few days without water.
-But, many factors affect how much water they need, such as their activity levels and environment.
+Various factors affect how much water they need.
 For this reason, it is not possible to tell precisely how long a person can live without water.

 Dehydration happens quickly, causing extreme thirst, fatigue, and ultimately, organ failure and death.
 A person may go from feeling thirsty and slightly sluggish on the first day with no water to having organ failure by the third.